VEERT00X/VEERT00X/README.md

 <h3 align="center">An intermediate programmer from Poland</h3>

 <h2 lign="left">About me:</h2>
-<h3>VEERT00X and I am an intermediate programmer.
+<h3>I am an intermediate programmer.
 My dream is to create video games, but for now, I create websites and applications in Python and C#</h3>

 ---
 <h3 align="left">Languages and Tools:</h3>